auth0/docs/articles/protocols/saml/identity-providers/okta.md

 ## Troubleshooting

 The user might see the Okta dashboard after authenticating using a Service Provider-initiated login flow.
-If you integrated you application with Auth0 using the OpenID Connect protocol, Auth0 takes the value of the `state` parameter and passes it to Okta using the SAML "RelayState" parameter.
+If you integrated you application with Auth0 using the <dfn data-key="openid">OpenID Connect (OIDC)</dfn> protocol, Auth0 takes the value of the `state` parameter and passes it to Okta using the SAML "RelayState" parameter.
 As such, make sure that you set `state` to a value that Okta can use.

 <%= include('../../../connections/_quickstart-links.md') %>